-trategyThis is a purpose build blocks of flats, built in accordance with the applicable guidance at the time of construction and a communal fire detection system is not required or warranted.detectionAutomatic detection for activation of associated fire safety systems only e.g. Automatic detection for activation of associated fire safety systems only e.g. smoke vents / lifts / access control systems provided.
-A BS 5839 part 6 system to category LD3 Grade D2 (Mains powered with user replaceable battery) There is no fire alarm panel nor is one required in this purpose built block of dwellings.
-There are no repeater panels at this premises.
-Due to the size of the premises a detailed zone plan is not required.
-Not Applicable, as there is no common parts fire alarm system installed on site.
-The alarm is raised by word of mouth/shouting fire.
-Emergency lighting at this premises is provided by; Individual self contained mains powered units.
-Appears to comply with the requirements of applicable CLG guides.
+This is a purpose build blocks of flats, built in accordance with the applicable Fire Alarm Strategy guidance at the time of construction and a communal fire detection system is not required or warranted.
+Primary fire detection Automatic detection for activation of associated fire safety systems only e.g. and alarm system smoke vents / lifts / access control systems provided.
+Fire Detection System A BS 5839 part 6 system to category LD2 Grade D1 (Mains powered with within Dwellings tamper proof battery) Main Fire Alarm Control and Indicating There is no fire alarm panel nor is one required in this purpose built block of Panel dwellings.
+Repeater Fire Alarm Panels There are no repeater panels at this premises.
+Fire Alarm Zone Information Provided Not Applicable, as there is no common parts fire alarm system is installed on at the Fire Alarm site.
+Panel/s Site. railei/S A server and effect matically an arthur manifold 1.4.6.
+A cause and effect notice has not been provided.
+Interface The information supplied is considered anecdotal.
+Arrangements for the The fire detection system is interfaced with: Fire Alarm System Smoke ventilation / extract.
+Firefighting lift.
+Means of Raising the There is no common parts fire alarm signal in the premises.
+The alarm is Fire Alarm raised in the dwelling of origin only.
+Emergency Lighting Emergency lighting at this premises is provided by; Linergency Lighting LED type emergency lights.
+Coverage of Appears to comply with the recommendations of the current British Standa Emergency Lighting Appears to comply with the recommendations of the current british standard.
 Automatically opening vents are provided on escape routes.
-There are no sprinkler systems installed at this premises.
-There are no sprinkler systems installed at this premises.
-There were none installed or made known to the assessor.
-There are no dry/wet riser in this premises.
-First aid fire fighting equipment is not provided in the common parts of the premises because there are no employees present to use or monitor them and prevent vandalism and misuse.
+Smoke Ventilation The smoke vent/s are operated by automatic smoke detectors with additional fire-fighter control switches.
+Areas provided with There are no aprinkler quoteme installed at this promises sprinkler protection: There are no sprinkler systems installed at this premises.
+Automatic Sprinkler There are a similar contains installed a district of the contains and the contains a district of the contains a district of the contains and the contains a district of the contains a System There are no sprinkler systems installed at this premises.
+Other Fire Suppression Systems There were none installed or made known to the assessor.
+The fire fighting risers outlets are located at; Wet/Dry Risers Each floor level within the protected staircase.
+First aid fire fighting equipment is not provided in the common parts of the First Aid Fire Fighting premises because there are no employees present to use or monitor them and prevent vandalism and misuse. and provent varidation and misuse.